Hughie Gallacher: International career

 Gallacher represented Scotland 20 times, hitting 24 goals.
 Only two players, Denis Law and Kenny Dalglish with 30 each, have scored more goals for the full Scotland team than Gallacher, who averaged 1.2 goals per game from his 20 caps.
 He won his first cap on 1 March 1924 in a 2–0 victory against Ireland.
 Scotland won all six games when Gallacher and Alex James were both selected to play; this included the 1928 'Wembley Wizards' 5–1 defeat of England when James netted twice.

 In November 1925 Gallacher hit five goals in the Scottish League's 7–3 victory over the Irish League in Belfast.
 By coincidence in February 1929 he scored a record five times for Scotland in the same city and with the same final scoreline during the 1928–29 British Home Championship (having also scored three against Wales four months earlier in the same competition.)

+When the Scottish FA undertook a tour Canada & America in 1935, Gallacher scored ten times in six matches for an unofficial Scotland XI against club & representative sides.

 Retirement and death

 Gallacher continued to live in Gateshead, trying a number of careers, one of them being a sports journalist, a role that led to him being banned from St James' Park for his outspoken remarks about Newcastle United.
 However, he continued to be a popular character on Tyneside.
-Gallacher turned out in charity matches even at the age of 52.
+He turned out in charity matches even at the age of 52.
 With no savings from his footballing days, he took numerous unremarkable jobs, often menial, to earn a living to support his family.
 His second wife died in December 1950 from heart disease.

-Of one evening in May 1957 Gallacher's son, Hughie Jr. (by his father's second marriage), said in a press interview, "He'd had a drink on that night when the trouble started.
-Up until then he had never laid a finger on Matt, despite the fact that he could be really cheeky.
-But on this particular night Matt had gone over the top and dad had reacted.
-He had picked up an ashtray and threw it across the room, maybe in a fit of temper, I'm sure only to frighten the lad.
-But it hit Matt on the side of the head and drew blood.
-Basically this had been a domestic situation that had got a little out of hand and it should have been left at that.
-But a neighbour who had come on the scene asked if she should get the police and, without thinking, I said yes.
+One evening in May 1957 Gallacher's son, Hughie Jr. (by his father's second marriage), said in a press interview, "Dad had been drinking that night when the trouble started.
+Up until then he had never laid a finger on Mat.
+But on this particular night Mat had ignored Dad and Dad had reacted.
+He had picked up an ashtray and threw it across the room, maybe in temper, but I'm sure only to frighten the lad.
+But it hit Mat on the side of the head and drew blood.
+Basically this had been a domestic situation that had got out of hand and it should have been left at that, but a neighbour who had come on the scene asked if she should get the police and, without thinking, I said yes.
+That was a stupid thing for me to do.
 If I'd only given myself a minute to think I wouldn't have said it.
 Yes, I was upset, but I obviously wasn't prepared for the consequences."